thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/software-guide/index.rst

 - A user must first make a myAnalog account by clicking ``Register with email`` on my.analog.com.
 The email used to create an account will be needed in the next step.
-- Please contact your local ADI support or Ben Ferrara (Ben.Ferrara@analog.com) and request access to the AD-IMP2501DBZ-SL firmware or software and designate the email address used to create your myAnalog account.
+- Please contact your local ADI support and request access to the AD-IMP2501DBZ-SL firmware or software and designate the email address used to create your myAnalog account.
 - You will receive an email that looks like the below image once the request has been processed.
 Follow the URL at the bottom of the page: